survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 ### Setting Up Webpack

 On webpack side, *react-hot-loader* requires an additional entry it uses to patch the running application.
-It is important the new entry runs first!
+It is important the new entry runs first as otherwise the setup will fail to work reliably.

 **webpack.config.js**